m3astwood/ext.quickdial/README.md

 # Quickdial Homepage

-A little personal project to make a simple quickdial homepage firefox extension.
+A developing personal project to make a simple quickdial homepage firefox extension.

 ## Building